-Drug information provided by: Micromedex
+Drug information provided by: IBM Micromedex

 Check with your doctor if you have used this medicine and have not had good relief.
 Also, check with your doctor if your migraine or cluster headaches are worse, or if they are occurring more often, than before you started receiving this medicine.

-You should not receive this medicine if you have used an MAO inhibitor (MAOI) such as isocarboxacid (Marplan®), phenelzine (Nardil®), selegiline (Eldepryl®), or tranylcypromine (Parnate®) within the past two weeks.
-Do not use this medicine if you have taken other migraine medicines (e.g., almotriptan, frovatriptan, naratriptan, rizatriptan, zolmitriptan, Axert™, Frova®, Amerge®, Maxalt®, or Zomig®) or an ergotamine medicine (e.g., methysergide, D.H.E.
-45®, or Migranal®) within the past 24 hours.
+You should not receive this medicine if you are using or have used an MAO inhibitor (MAOI) such as phenelzine (Nardil®) or tranylcypromine (Parnate®) within the past 2 weeks.
+Do not use this medicine if you have used other triptan migraine medicines.
+Some examples of triptan medicines are almotriptan (Axert®), eletriptan (Relpax®), naratriptan (Amerge®), or zolmitriptan (Zomig®).
+Some examples of ergot-type medicines are dihydroergotamine (D.H.E.
+45®, Migranal®), ergotamine (Bellergal®, Cafergot®, Ergomar®, Wigraine®), or methysergide (Sansert®).

 Check with your doctor immediately if blurred vision, difficulty in reading, or any other change in vision occurs during or after your treatment.
 Your doctor may want you to have your eyes checked by an ophthalmologist (eye doctor).

 Drinking alcoholic beverages can make headaches worse or cause new headaches to occur.
-People who suffer from severe headaches should probably avoid alcoholic beverages, especially during a headache.
+People who suffer from severe headaches should avoid alcoholic beverages, especially during a headache.

 This medicine may cause some people to become dizzy, drowsy, or less alert than they are normally.
-If any of these side effects occur, do not drive, use machines, or do anything else that could be dangerous if you are dizzy or are not alert while you are using this medicine.
+Do not drive or do anything else that could be dangerous until you know how this medicine affects you.